 As stated above, the cost of using macro-influencers is significantly higher than working with micro-influencers.
 This cost includes time, resources, products, and money.

-When recruiting macro-influencers, you should have a team member fully dedicated to recruiting and signing the influencers.
+Recruiting macro-influencers is a full-time job.
+Have a team member dedicated to recruiting, negotiating, and working with these macro-influencers.
 It will take constant outreach, scheduling, and speaking with multiple parties before getting to the negotiation stage.

 At this point, the partnership becomes increasingly time-consuming and expensive.
 You can, however, say goodbye to these macro-influencer headaches by working through an influencer marketing network.